1973 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 This defect results from improper feeding of the metal strip through the blanking press, causing the circular punch to overlap previously punched holes or cut into defective areas.
 The rim near the clip appears blunted or incomplete rather than properly formed.

-Most 1973 clipped planchet dimes range from $5-$15 for minor clips (5-15% missing), with larger clips commanding proportionally higher prices.
-The size, shape, and location of the clip all factor into valuation—curved clips with 20-30% missing metal typically bring $30-$75.
-Extreme examples with dramatic clips maintaining full design details have sold for substantially more, though such specimens are exceptionally rare.
+Most 1973 clipped planchet dimes range from $5–$15 for minor clips (5–15% missing), with larger clips commanding proportionally higher prices.
+Curved clips with 20–30% missing metal typically bring $30–$75, while extreme examples with dramatic clips maintaining full design details have sold for more—though such specimens are exceptionally rare.

 3. Struck-Through Errors